knowit/snappysense/aws-iot-backend/MQTT-PROTOCOL.md

 where `enable` controls whether the device performs and reports measurements, and `reading_interval` controls how often the measurements are taken.

-(This protocol is buggy and pointlessly restricts the names of devices and classes.
-More sensibly, the topics would be `snappy/control-device/<device-id>`, `snappy/control-class/<device-class>`, and `snappy/control-all`.)
+(TODO: This protocol is buggy and pointlessly restricts the names of devices and classes.
+More sensibly, the topics would be `snappy/control-device/<device-id>`, `snappy/control-class/<device-class>`, and `snappy/control-all`, or the format could be `snappy/control/<device-class>/<device-id>` where the class and ID could both be a wildcard character.)

 ## Command message